 Prevent burning eyes by testing and balancing your water once a week.

-Myth #5: You Can Clean Your Filter by Running it Through a Dishwasher.
+Myth #5: Clean Your Filter by Running it Through a Dishwasher.

 Fact: The high heat in your automatic dishwasher is a quick way to deteriorate the filtering media and ruin your filter cartridge.